4bdurr/PomodoroApp/README.md

 # Pomodoro Timer App

-A simple and elegant Pomodoro timer application built with Python and PySide6 to help you stay focused and productive.
+A simple Pomodoro timer application built with Python and PySide6 to help you stay focused and productive.

 ![](./assets/screenshot_placeholder.png)